eric-taylor-geo/notes/README.md

----
-title: Part II Geography Notes
+# Part II Geography Notes
----

 These notes contain journal article readings and note summaries, uploaded from my Obsidian vault.
 Journal article file are named simply as their Harvard in-text citation.